Understanding HTTP Request Smuggling

 }

-How to Test for HTTP Request Smuggling
+Testing for HTTP Request Smuggling

-- Craft Test Requests: Send requests with conflicting headers (e.g.,
+- Craft test requests: Send requests with conflicting headers (e.g.,

-CL.TEorTE.CL). - Observe Behavior: Check if the back-end server processes the smuggled request.
+CL.TEorTE.CL). - Observe behavior: Check if the back-end server processes the smuggled request.

-- Use Automated Tools: Tools like PortSwigger’s HTTP Request Smuggler can automate detection.
+- Use automated tools: Tools like PortSwigger’s HTTP Request Smuggler can automate detection.

 Warning: Never test on live systems.
 Use a staging environment or obtain explicit permission.